chrisbroski/lularizer/README.md

                             Use a close-up centered at this % x, y position instead of logo
-      --remove, -r          Delete source photo once processed
+      --remove, -r          Delete source photo once processed --upload, -u          Create symlinks in an upload folder by style only

+### Upload Argument

+This new feature was implemented because after everything is processed, the photos are in separate folders by size.
+This makes it inconvenient when uploading files by style.
+If the `-u` flag is present, a folder called *upload* is created in the export path.
+A style folder is created inside the upload folder only if at least one photo of that style exists.
+Then, a symlink for all photos of that style is created in that folder, without size folders.